ansible/ansible/docsite/latest/rst/glossary.rst

 Tags
 ++++

-Ansbile allows tagging resources in a playbook with arbitrary keywords, and then running only the parts of the playbook that correspond to those certain keywords.
+Ansible allows tagging resources in a playbook with arbitrary keywords, and then running only the parts of the playbook that correspond to those certain keywords.
 For instance, it is possible to have an entire OS configuration, and have certain steps labelled "ntp", and then run just the "ntp" steps to reconfigure the time server information on a remote server.